mustafasaifee42/3D-VR-Viz/README.md

 # 3D-VR-Viz
-Catalouge of 3D data visualization
+Catalogue of 3D data visualization

 This catalouges different kind 3D data visualizations that can be used in AR or VR.
 You can visit the catalouge [here](https://vr-3d-viz.herokuapp.com/).
 If you have any feedback or if I have missed any 3D visualization (which I am sure I have), do let me know